Conflict Resolution and the GEF

 Date complaint received: In June 2019 a petition from local community members was submitted to the Provincial Environmental and Natural Resources Office (PENRO) to immediately stop the on-going implementation of Reforestation and Agro projects under the INREMP under BAAGMADOLI WMU awarded to Dagupan Women’s Organization.

-For this case, no complaints were brought to the attention of ADB’s Accountability Mechanism as these were all resolved through the project’s own grievances redress mechanism.
+Management Action: No complaints were brought to the attention of ADB’s Accountability Mechanism as these were all resolved through the project’s own grievances redress mechanism.
 All grievances filed were reported and monitored through the project’s Social and Environmental monitoring reports.
 ADB’s grievance mechanism was publicly disclosed to all project beneficiaries.
-Case completed.

 2020